LEAD (Leadership Exploration And Development) for Change

 All Academic Year - Primarily for Sophomores and Juniors

-Earn a Certificate in Leadership Development by attending 7 workshops and engaging in reflection.
+Earn a Certificate in Leadership Development by attending 7 workshops and engaging in a final reflective activity.
 Build skills, networks, and support preparation for leadership roles on campus on beyond.
 This recognition also looks great on a resume!

 Student Leadership Institute

-January 26, 2013 - Series of workshops designed for students in all years
+Spring 2014 - Conference designed for students in all years

 This one-day conference in late January brings together Loyola students who are interested in networking and further developing their leadership skills.
-In addition to hearing from a keynote speaker, participants choose to attend sessions they find most interesting and personally relevant.
+In addition to hearing from a keynote speaker/ panel, participants choose to attend sessions they find most interesting and personally relevant.